-Home education is where a parent or carer chooses to become the main educator of their children and takes the legal responsibility for deciding what they will be taught and in what manner.
+Home education is where a parent or carer chooses to become the main educator of their children and takes full legal responsibility for this.
 Normally, this is without direct support from schools, or the local authority.

 Home education doesn't just take place in the home: it can happen outdoors, in museums and libraries and anywhere else in the community.

-Is home education the same as learning at home?
+What’s the difference between home education and learning at home?

-No. Learning at home is the learning which happens in the home, outdoors, or in the community.
-It can take place through everyday activities that families already do and can overlap with aspects of organised, or active learning activities.
+Learning at home is the learning which happens in the home, outdoors, or in the community.

-Recently, when schools were closed due to the COVID-19 pandemic, teachers provided materials for children to continue their learning, while staying safe at home.
-Learning at home will continue after COVID-19, as it is part of the Scottish Schools (Parental Involvement) Act 2006.
+When schools were closed due to the COVID-19 pandemic, teachers provided materials for children to continue their learning, while staying safe at home.
+Learning at home continues, as it is part of the Scottish Schools (Parental Involvement) Act 2006.

 I want to home educate my child – where do I start?

 If you’re thinking about home educating your child, it’s a good idea to talk to some other home educators to get an idea of what it’s like.
-You can find a list of forums and Facebook groups for home educators on the Schoolhouse website.
+You can find a list of forums and Facebook groups for home educators via independent support networks such as:

-If your child already attends school, you must request the local authority’s consent to withdraw them from school.
+If your child already attends a local authority school, you must request the local authority’s consent to withdraw them from school.
 You’ll be expected to explain how you intend to provide a suitable education for your child.
-In a few circumstances, including if your child has never attended school, you do not have to ask for the local authority’s consent to home educate, but the local authority is likely to contact you to find out if your child is receiving a suitable education.
+In a few circumstances, including if your child has never attended school, you do not have to ask for the local authority’s consent to withdraw them from school, but the local authority may contact you to find out if your child is receiving a suitable education.